For any annuity contract issued after April 22, 1987, it must terminate upon the death

 then a beneficiary must receive the entire interest within five years of the date of death of the owner.
 Satisfying the five-year requirement does not mean that payments must be received during this time.
 Click here to read more.

 This article is from the Krause Financial Service.
 To read the remaining article content, please visit the Krause Financial Service blog.
-If you have any questions, please contact Sexton, Bailey Attorneys, PA at (479)443-0062.
+If you have any questions, please contact Wilcox Attorneys, PA at (479) 443-0062.

 Deb offers free half-hour consultations.